Skip to main content

 Deleting pages

-You can delete a page from the form flow view by hovering over the page thumbnail to reveal the page menu (3 dots in a circle) and selecting 'delete page'.
+You can delete a page from the form flow view by opening the page menu (...) and selecting 'Delete page'.
 This cannot be undone.

 If you want to remove a page from your form without deleting it, you can move it to the unconnected pages section using the 'change next page' option.